 In addition, heuristic reading will also be oriented towards the study of linguistic-structuralist analysis.
 While hermeneutic reading will depart from the content and meaning that appears to the meaning (message) of the text that is inner, transcendental and latent.
-The goal is to get the horizon or horizon that the text really wants and to get the meaning comprehensively and optimally.
-In addition, heuristic reading will also be oriented towards the study of linguistic analysis-structuralist.
-While the hermeneutic reading will depart from the content and meaning that appears towards the meaning (message) of texts that are inner, transcendental and latent.
-The goal is to obtain the horizon or horizon that the text really desires and to get meaning comprehensively and optimally.
-Taking into account the methodological offer of Michael Riffaterre's semiotic analysis above, The author is interested in applying it in analyzing Taking into account the methodological offer of Michael Riffaterre's semiotic analysis above, the author is interested in applying it in analyzing the concept of love contained in Imam Bushiri's Burdah based on Heuristic and Hermeunitic readings.
+The goal is to get the horizon that the text really wants and to get the meaning comprehensively and optimally.
+Taking into account the methodological offer of Michael Riffaterre's semiotic analysis above, the author is interested in applying it in analyzing the concept of love contained in Imam Bushiri's Burdah based on Heuristic and Hermeneutic readings.

-In relation to the study of literary works in the form of poetry or shi'ir using Michael Riffaterre's semiotic analysis, researchers found several previous studies, namely: (1) research that focuses on hypograms through the meaning of poetry (Puspita et al., 2020), and which examines the position and condition of women in poetry (Asqi & Febriani, 2021) using heurisitk and hermeneutic readings (Rochim, 2020) (2) research that examines the interpretation of Surat Al-Maidah verse 38 (Fajri, 2020) and which analyzes the meaning contained in verse 223 of Surat Al-Bagarah (Fajrin, 2019); (3) research that discusses the meaning contained in the song Sakura (Dwipayanti et al., 2021) and research that examines the meaning of Sekar Gadung song lyrics during the performance of Lengger Lanang Langgeng Sari (Marahayu et al., 2019); (4) research that discusses the meaning of the cenningrara mantra and how people think about the mantra (Rabianti, 2019) and research that explains the allusion to the Lo I Keta mantra (Kurniawan et al., 2019); (5) research that examines short stories gets indirect expressions, heuristic and hermeneutic readings, finds matrices, models, variants, and hypograms in the short story (Demokrawati &; Widowati, 2015); (6) research that explains the meaning of social messages from public service advertising texts "Stereotype Z" (Santoso & Lewa, 2020).
+In relation to the study of literary works in the form of poetry or sya'ir using Michael Riffaterre's semiotic analysis, researchers found several previous studies: (1) research that focuses on hypograms through the meaning of poetry (Puspita et al., 2020), and research which studies the position and condition of women in poetry (Asqi & Febriani, 2021) using heuristic and hermeneutic readings (Rochim, 2020), (2) research that examines the interpretation of Surah Al-Maidah verse 38 (Fajri, 2020) and research which analyzes the meaning contained in verse 223 of Surat Al-Bagarah (Fajrin, 2019), (3) research that discusses the meaning contained in the song Sakura (Dwipayanti et al., 2021) and research that examines the meaning of Sekar Gadung song lyrics during the performance of Lengger Lanang Langgeng Sari (Marahayu et al., 2019), (4) research that discusses the meaning of the cenningrara mantra and how people think about the mantra (Rabianti, 2019) and research that explains the allusion to the Lo I Keta mantra (Kurniawan et al., 2019), (5) study that examines short stories gets indirect expressions, heuristic and hermeneutic readings, finds matrices, models, variants, and hypograms in the short story (Demokrawati &; Widowati, 2015) and

+(6) research that explains the meaning of social messages from public service advertising texts "Stereotype Z" (Santoso & Lewa, 2020).

-Based on the explanation of previous studies above, there are several similarities and differences with this study, the similarity is the method used, namely Michael Riffaterre's semiotics.
-While the difference lies in several aspects, namely: (1) research conducted by (Puspita et al., 2020) using the object of Du'a' poetry, (Asqi & Febriani, 2021) using the object of Nizar Qabbani's poem in the book Al-Hub, and (Rochim, 2020) using the object of the poem Al-Kulira by Nazik Al-Mala'ikah; (2) research conducted by (Fajri, 2020) and (Fajrin, 2019) using the Quran as its object; (3) research conducted by (Dwipayanti et al., 2021) and (Marahayu et al., 2019) made songs the object of their study; (4) research conducted by (Rabianti, 2019) and (Kurniawan et al., 2019) makes community culture the object of study; (5) research conducted by (Demokrawati & Widowati, 2015) makes short stories the object of study; (6) research conducted by (Santoso & Lewa, 2020) makes advertising the object of study.
-While this research, makes the Book of Burdah by Imam Bushiri as the object of study in this study.
+Based on the previous studies above, there are several similarities and differences with this study, the similarity is the method used, namely Michael Riffaterre's semiotics.
+While the difference lies in several aspects; (1) research conducted by Puspita et al (2020) using the object of Du'a' poetry, Asqi & Febriani (2021) use the object of Nizar Qabbani's poem in the book Al-Hub, and Rochim (2020) uses the object of the poem Al-Kulira by Nazik Al-Mala'ikah; (2) research conducted by Fajri (2020) and Fajrin (2019) using the Quran as its object; (3) research conducted by Dwipayanti et al (2021) and Marahayu et al (2019) made songs as object of the study, (4) research conducted by Rabianti (2019) and Kurniawan et al (2019) makes community culture the object of study, (5) research conducted by Demokrawati & Widowati (2015) makes short stories as the object of study, (6) research conducted by Santoso & Lewa (2020) makes advertising as the object of study.
+While this research, makes the Book of Burdah by Imam Bushiri as the object of study.

-Departing from these similarities and differences, the position of this research among the previous research above is as a complement and continues previous research.
-This means that the previous studies above, researchers can make references in conducting this research.
+Departing from these similarities and differences, the position of this research among the previous research above is as a complement and continuing previous research.
+This means that from previous studies above, researchers can make references in conducting this research.